Horse training

-Horse training refers to a variety of practices that teach horses to perform certain behaviors when commanded to do so by humans.
+Horse training is the variety of practices that teach horses to perform certain behaviors when commanded to do so by humans.
 Horses are trained to be manageable by humans for everyday care as well as for equestrian activities, ranging anywhere from equine sports such as horse racing, dressage, or jumping, to therapeutic horseback riding for people with disabilities.

 Historically, horses were trained for warfare, farm work, sport and transport purposes.
 Today, most horse training is geared toward making horses useful for a variety of recreational and sporting equestrian pursuits.
 Horses are also trained for specialized jobs from movie stunt work to police and crowd control activities, circus entertainment, and equine-assisted psychotherapy.

 There is controversy over various methods of horse training and even some of the words used to describe these methods.
 Some techniques are considered cruel and others are considered humane.

 Goals

 Effective communication and harmony between horse and rider are among the goals of proper training.

 The range of training techniques and training goals is large, but basic animal training concepts apply to all forms of horse training.
 The initial goal of most types of training is to create a horse that is safe for humans to handle (under most circumstances) and able to perform a useful task for the benefit of humans.

 A few specific considerations and some basic knowledge of horse behavior help a horse trainer be effective no matter what school or discipline is chosen: